samsonjs/samhuri.net/public/posts/2016/08/easy-optimization-wins.md

 Putting the constant back in let's see how many operations it now takes to get an array of all videos sorted by date.
 Again saying we have a modest collection of 1,000 videos, that'll be `2 * 1,000 * log 1000` &rarr; `2,000 * 3` &rarr; `6,000` operations to do the whole thing.
 A far cry from 1,000,000!

 Getting practical, in this case running the original function against **4,990 videos takes 29.653 seconds** on an iPhone 4S.
-Running the new function against the same set of videos takes **58 milliseconds or 0.058 seconds**.
+Running the new function against the same set of videos takes **4.792 seconds**.
+Still not great and there's room for improvement, but that was a big, easy win already.

 Mind your algorithms folks, it makes a huge difference in the real world.